-The Office of Emergency Management at Berkeley deal to the fatigue from responding to COVID-19.
+The Office of Emergency Management at Berkeley deal to the fatigue from prolonged and complex activations including responding to COVID-19.

 The compounding pressures of responding to the pandemic

 Since the Covid-19 pandemic escalated in early 2020, the University of California - Berkeley Emergency Management Team has been continually responding to the challenges posed by Covid, as departments worked to adjust to providing education in the pandemic environment whilst keeping students and staff safe.
-Over time the team’s focus moved from response to recovery, but new hurdles such as the Delta variant have meant continual challenges for staff.
+Over time the team’s focus moved from response to recovery, but new hurdles meant continual challenges for staff.

 People were exhausted, facing personal and work pressure and not taking breaks.